 Technica is free for all participants thanks to our amazing sponsors!
 The event includes admission, food, overnight stay, and a lot of free gear and swag!

 Anyone who identifies as a woman or non-binary may register as a hacker!
 All ages are welcome.
+Additionally, all participants must follow the MLH code of conduct.

 You must bring a valid student or government issued ID card for admission.
 Bring your laptop and charging cables and any other specific materials you’ll need for your hacking project.
 If you are planning on renting hardware for your hack, please make sure to bring a government issued ID!
 Bring a sleeping bag and pillow if that makes you more comfortable for the night.
 Everything else will be provided!